 The Milking Shorthorn can make a good beef animal, too, as well as serving as a dairy cow or a draft ox.
 In the dairy world, it is a good choice for those interested in making cheese.

-Shorthorns of both varieties are slow-moving, mild-mannered animals.
+Shorthorns of all types are slow-moving, mild-mannered animals.
 Furthermore, they are fairly trainable, which helps them adapt readily to the daily farm routine or to draft work.

-Unfortunately, the Shorthorn carries a number of genetic defects.
+Unfortunately, both Beef and Milking Shorthorns carry a number of genetic defects.
 One of the most dreaded is tibial hemimelia, a condition in which calves are born with deformed skulls, twisted legs, and no shin bones.
 Another difficulty is pulmonary hypoplasia, or incomplete development of the lungs.
 White Shorthorns are prone to yet another defect that renders them sterile.

 Other health issues besides genetic defects include pinkeye, a chronic wasting disease known as Johne’s disease, and a number of hoof problems (usually not a problem in cattle raised on forage-based diets).